Azure/azure-kusto-java/quickstart/README.md

 ## Using the App for the first time

 ### Prerequisites
 1. Set up Java on your machine.
-For instructions on how to install Java, consult a Java environment setup tutorial, like [this one](https://www.tutorialspoint.com/java/java_environment_setup.htm).
+For instructions, consult a Java environment setup tutorial, like [this one](https://www.tutorialspoint.com/java/java_environment_setup.htm).
 2. Set up [Apache Maven](https://maven.apache.org/install.html), which is the most popular Java dependency management tool.

 ### Retrieving the app from GitHub